Lina Aizouqi

-Lina Fahim Aizouqi (born 1984) is a Syrian politician currently serving as member of the People's Assembly of Syria for the constituency of Duraykish and Al-Shaykh Badr.
+Lina Fahim Aizouqi (born 1984) is a Syrian politician currently serving as a member of the People's Assembly, representing the constituencies of Duraykish and Al-Shaykh Badr.
 She is one of six women elected in the 2025 Syrian parliamentary election.

 She is a member of the Ismaili Muslim community, and has a PhD in Economics for which she lectures at the University of Tartus.
-One of her policy goals is to ensure local police forces are drawn from the local population instead of being sent in by central government.
+One of her policy goals is to ensure local police forces are drawn from the local population instead of being sent in by the central government in Damascus.